father-hardstone/reverse-tcp-shell/README.md

 Here’s an example of an Ownership and Copyright Statement that you can include in your open-source project:

 Ownership and Copyright
-This project is owned and maintained by [Hardstone].
+This project is owned and maintained by `Hardstone`

-Copyright © [2024] [Hardstone].
+Copyright © `2024` `Hardstone`.
 All rights reserved.

 # Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.